FREQUENTLY ASKED QUESTIONS

 a full (heated) cabin if you want to escape the weather.

 What wildlife will we see?
-FACT: From Dec-May Akaroa Harbour is home to Hectors dolphins, blue and yellow-eyed penguins, and New Zealand fur seals.
-We have a strict policy on the Fox II that we do not chase the wildlife, alter course or try to entice them in any way.
-Last year we saw dolphins on 99% of our trips which means that 99 out of every 100 trips we see dolphins!
-We have the highest success rate at spotting dolphins of any boat, because of our slower speed they come and swim along side the Fox II.
+Akaroa Harbour is visited by Hectors dolphins, Little-blue/white-flippered penguins, and New Zealand fur seals from Dec-May.
+For the past 3 seasons we have seen dolphins on every trip!
+We have the highest success rate at spotting dolphins of any boat, because of our slower speed and we are quieter.
+Dolphins come and swim alongside the Fox II.
+We also have the longest viewing encounters.
+We venture out into the Pacific Ocean outside the heads where the dolphins are 30 percent of the time.
 Dolphins are wild animals and we respect that fact, we do not stop, chase or harass the dolphins in any way.
-We also see seals on most all of our trips, there are a couple of seal colonies in and outside of Akaroa Heads that we visit if the conditions are right.
+We now feel confident to offer passengers a dolphin guarantee.
+We guarantee that you will see dolphins.
+If you don't you are entitled to a 100% REFUND or a free trip!
+No other boat in Akaroa offers (or can offer) this guarantee.
+We also see New Zealand Fur Seals on all of our trips, there is a seal colony outside of Akaroa Heads that we visit.
 Typically during the day, penguins are swimming in the harbour and return to their nests at sunset.
-There are a myriad of birds including petrels, mollymawk albatross, gannets, sea gulls and terns.
+We see penguins and albatross on 90% of our trips.
+There are a myriad of birds including petrels, mollymawks, gannets, sea gulls, and terns.
 Whales come to Akaroa once or twice a year, but it is extremely rare to see these.

 2. The Fox II is the least invasive boat to the wildlife.
 Because of our slower speed and quiet approach, dolphins come right up to the Fox II and even swim along side.
 You will feel a part of nature when you see how they play along side.